 - Launch First Term

-MOS meets every other week.
-Each meeting time is 1 hour, 30 minutes.
+MOS Connect meets weekly.
+Each meeting time is 1 hour, 30 minutes via Zoom video conference.
 There are two main formats for these meetings:

 1) Teaching week – Mike comes to your church or area to teach once a month; all churches involved bring men to one location; session outlines are provided by Simplicity Ministries®.